Backscattering reduction in a sharply bent water wave channel: Introduction

 The use of metamaterials for wave manipulation has generated considerable interest in recent years, both in electromagnetics as well as in acoustics and surface waves \cite{bliokh2008colloquium, cui2010metamaterials, Craster2013Acoustic, romero2019fundamentals}.
 Metamaterials typically consist of a periodic structure whose characteristic length is much smaller than the considered wavelength and allow to modify the natural propagation of waves.
 They are able to generate, for example, invisibility cloaking \cite{Schurig2006, farhat2008broadband, Zou2019}, wave absorption \cite{Landy2008, romero2016perfect, monsalve2019, de2021attenuating} or wave shifting \cite{Chen2008, Berraquero2013, Xie2014, Wei2015}, among other effects.

 In particular, in the context of water waves, one type of metamaterial commonly used to control wave propagation is an array of rigid plates forming a subwavelength grating.
 This type of systems have been studied both experimentally \cite{Berraquero2013, Maurel2017a} and theoretically \cite{Porter2021, porter2022water, wilks2022rainbow, huang2023water}.
 They have been found to possess Brewster angle-type behavior, in which backscattering is considerably reduced and near-zero reflection values are achieved for a wide range of frequencies \cite{Alu2011, Akozbek2012, Norris2015, Pham2020}, without relying on resonant phenomena.
+When it is not zero reflection for a wide frequency band that is sought but that the objective is rather the stability of transparency with angle, note that wide angle transparent anisotropic metamaterial have been proposed for elctromagnetic waves \cite{he2018magnetoelectric, chu2022extremely}.

 In order to facilitate the modelling of the properties of gratings with a subwavelength structure, homogenization techniques have been developed \cite{Maurel2013, Norris2015, Maurel2017a,Marigo2017, Pham2020}.
 These techniques replace the perforated domain with a homogeneous and anisotropic one.
 At low enough frequencies, under the homogenization regime approximation, they are capable of accurately predict the behavior of the system, including both the decrease in backscattering at Brewster angle and in resonances.
 If the plates constituting the grating occupy the entire depth of the fluid, going from the bottom to the surface, since the space between them is smaller than the incident wavelength, the energy flow is forced in one direction only.
 Of particular interest is the recent work of Porter \cite{Porter2021}, in which he showed that if the thickness of the plates is infinitely thin, then the reflection is exactly zero (i.e., without making use of the homogenization regime approximation).